 The invigilator will announce the end of the examination and you must stop writing immediately.
-You must check that your candidate number and desk number are written clearly on all examination stationery that you have used and that you have completed the relevant sections of the green coversheet.
+You must check that your candidate number and desk number are written clearly on all examination stationery that you have used and that you have completed the relevant sections of the envelope.

-It is your responsibility to ensure that all examination booklets are tied securely inside the green coversheet with the string provided.
+It is your responsibility to ensure that all examination booklets are securely inside the envelope provided.

 You must remain in silence in your seat until your script has been collected and the invigilator has instructed you to leave.

 You must collect your belongings and leave the building/vicinity immediately.
 There should be no talking until you are clear of the examination room.

 What do I do if I realise that I wrote my candidate number incorrectly

 on my exam script?